 How To Control Anger In A Relationship – 12 Ways To Tame The Temper

 Even if one accepts the fact that it is normal to feel angry in a relationship, there is no denying the fact that it is an exceedingly unpleasant place to be in.
-Besides, the way most couples channelize these emotions is what causes anger issues in a relationship to be chronic.
+Besides, the way most couples channel these emotions is what causes anger issues in a relationship to turn chronic.

-The key is to remember that your feelings of anger are perfectly acceptable and must be allowed to flow freely in your consciousness.
+The key is that whatever causes anger in a relationship is not under your control for the most part.
 However, the same principle does not apply to your actions.
 You are 100% responsible and accountable for your actions and behavior irrespective of your state of mind.
 That’s why learning how to control anger in a relationship becomes even more vital.

 1. Don’t direct your rage at your partner

 Niki says, “Never act or speak while in the throes of anger.
 Wait for 20 minutes before reacting.
 Take deep breaths and sit down in a comfortable spot.
 Once you feel your breathing normalizing, reimagine the situation that triggered your temper.
 Then ask yourself, if your emotional response was/is legitimate and reasonable.”